27 Top Recruiting Software for Companies in 2023

 If you’re wondering what is the best recruitment software, Workable is definitely up there, having worked with more than 20,000 companies to sift through 85 million candidates to achieve 1.3 million hires.

-Prices start from $129 per month for a pay-as-you-go license for occasional hiring, while the standard business packages costs $279 per month and includes unlimited job postings.
+Prices start from $129 per month for a pay-as-you-go license for occasional hiring, while the standard business packages cost $279 per month and include unlimited job postings.

 6.11 HirePro – Best for remote recruitment of college talent